fujianbang/GitBuddy/README.md

 ## Roadmap

+- [ ] Using configuration file instead of environment variables.
 - [ ] Support for more AI models.
 - [ ] Add statistics and analytics for GitBuddy usage of kinds of Models.
 - [ ] Easy configuration.